GRANT COUNTY LIBRARY STATEMENT OF POLICY

 Displays:

-1. Bulletin boards will be used for library displays only.
-Individuals will not be allowed to post any items in the library or on the walls relating to meetings, items for sale, etc.
+- Bulletin boards will be used for library displays.
+Individuals will be allowed to post any items in the library or on the walls relating to educational and nonprofit community purposes.
+Such as 4H and school meetings and activities.

 III.
 PHYSICAL FACILITIES